chrisl8/Orac/Readme.md

 Add: `pm2 log` to the bottom of `startpm2.sh` to prevent if from just shutting down immediately.

+## Auto Login
+If the auto-login to GUI quites on you, run `sudo raspi-config` and turn the Auto Login OFF and ON again and reboot and it will fix it.
+System Options->Boot / Auto Login

 ---
 # Old Information